psu13/mutable-hakyll/draft/quantum-formalism.md

 F = ma,
 $$

 all those stupid force diagrams with boxes and ramps and ropes and stuff.
+This formula is the basis for what we now call _classical mechanics_.
+The word _mechanics_ tells you that the formula describes _motion_, and it turns out that this formula, and more abstract generalizations of it do a pretty good job of describing the motion of macroscopic objects in most situations that you can put macroscopic objects into.

-It turns out that what all of this nonsense was hiding (which they tell you about sophomore year in college if you major in physics) is that every single one of these problems can be set up so you put some numbers into a single black box, turn a crank, and every answer that you ever needed falls out the other side.
+The generalization of Newtons formula above can be set up so you put some numbers into a single black box, turn a crank, and every answer that you ever needed falls out the other side.
 This magic box is a set of *differential equations* that describe how the system you have described evolves in time.
 I am not going to go into the details of how differential equations work, because honestly I don't know them.
 But, for reference they look something like this:

 $$
 \frac {d {x}}{dt} = \frac{\partial H}{\partial p}, \quad